jxjo/VJX/wing/design/wing_design_3.md

 One of the few ways to answer these questions is to check whether the current design is in the design corridor of successful F3F models described above.
 If so, we can at least assume with some certainty that we are not entirely wrong...

-For this purpose, the depth distribution of some current F3F models was measured from the published side views and scaled to the wingspan and root chord length of V-JX.
+For this purpose, the depth distribution of some current F3F models was measured from the published side views and scaled to the wingspan and root chord length of VJX.

 ![Comparsion chord length](images/comparsion_chord_distribution.png)